robyerts/article---tries/README.md

 ![TRIE](https://raw.githubusercontent.com/robyerts/article---tries/master/TRIE.png)
 The **root** node keeps everything connected; **value** is a *Character* while
-**nrOfInstances** is an *Int* representing the number of times that node is being used. **root** doesn't contain a *Character* therefore, is not actually part of any sequence.
+**nrOfInstances** is an *Int* representing the number of times that node is being used. **root** doesn't contain a *Character*, therefore, it is not actually part of any sequence.
 It will all make sense after a few examples :)

 #### Insert
 (...to be continued...)